tobixen/thrash-protect/README.md

 * Restrict your processes with ulimit.
 In general it makes sense, but doesn't really help against the thrashing problem; if one wants to use swap one will risk thrashing.

+There is also a fifth avenue that I haven't done any research on: maybe it's possible to tune the kernel parameters to ensure that malloc(3) will fail if allocating too much memory.
+Anyway, that will cause inefficient resource utilization.

 Simple solution
 ---------------